-- (1) YWCHSB will use reasonable efforts to make requests for bids or proposals, or addenda to requests for bids or proposals, available to all bidders or proponents at the same time. - (2) No addendum shall be issued within 48 hours of the closing date and time, unless it also extends the closing date and time.
+(1) The board will use reasonable efforts to make requests for bids or proposals, or addenda to requests for bids or proposals, available to all bidders or proponents at the same time.

+(2) No addendum will be issued within 48 hours of the closing date and time, unless it also extends the closing date and time.